couchdeveloper/RXPromise/README.md

 ## Starting Parallel Tasks

-One feature that might become already obvious for the attentive reader is that it might possible to invoke *several* `then` blocks for a particular promise.
+One feature that might become already obvious for the attentive reader is that it might be possible to invoke *several* `then` blocks for a particular promise.

 In fact, this is perfectly valid: